Legislature(2021 - 2022)BARNES 124

 statistic she supplied in her presentation, asking whether the

-5-7 students that direct enter into apprenticeship programs each
+five to seven students that enter directly into apprenticeship

-year refers solely to the students at King Tech High School
+programs each year are students solely at King Tech High School

 MS. FRAZE clarified that that number refers just to KTHS.